rramoscabral/AZ-104---Training---Microsoft-Azure-Administrator/AZ104_SampleQuestions_20220126.md

 1. Move Vnet1 to the East US Azure region.
 1. Move Vnet2 to the ContosoSub1 subscription.
 1. Modify the tag for Vnet2
-1. Modify the address space for Vnet1.
+1. :heavy_check_mark: Modify the address space for Vnet1.